dennisshushack/BA_Thesis_PI/README.md

 2. **Type of Behavior**: Options (normal, poc=Ransomware-PoC, raas=RAASNet, dark=DarkRadiation) What are you monitoring?
 The normal State of the machine or the behavior during ransomware execution. -> Mainly needed for training Classification Algorithms.
 3. **Category**: Is this data for training or evaluation/testing purposes?
 4. **Monitoring duration**: The time to monitor in seconds.
 5. **Monitoring Scripts to run in parallel**:  Which scripts do you want to run in parallel seperate by commas i.e: RES,KERN to run RES and KERN in parallalel.
-Minimum 1 monitoring script Required.
+Minimum 1 monitoring script required.
+6. **Path to save data**: A specified folder on your machine
-6. **Type of Machine Learning**: (Anomaly Detecection or Classfication)
+7. **Type of Machine Learning**: (Anomaly detection or classfication)

 Sample Input:
 ```